 Additional information

-Partial VAT deduction right only: This does not actually do anything, but through the purchase invoice automation, a partial VAT deduction can be made for the vendor's invoice.
+Partial VAT deduction right only: This does not in itself do anything, but through the purchase invoice automation, a partial VAT deduction can be made for the vendor's invoice.
 There is a separate instruction page for this.

-• The user must specify what portion of the line is deductible (%)
+- The user must specify what portion of the row is deductible (%).

-• Select the basis for identifying the invoice line → product code or product name or description (or combinations of these).
+- Select the basis for identifying the invoice row: product code, product name, specification, or combinations of these.

 Default currency for purchase orders: This affects if the company uses purchase orders.
 Then the purchase order can be made in the desired currency.
 The default choice is euro.

-Default cost objects: If cost object titles or titles have been created for the company, the cost objects under these can be selected behind the vendor.
-Then this cost object will automatically appear on a new purchase invoice if it is created manually or has come through the scanning service.
+Default cost objects: If a cost object header or headers have been created for the company, the cost objects under these can be selected behind the vendor.
+Then this cost object will automatically appear on a new purchase invoice if the invoice is created manually or has come through the scanning service.
 For e-invoices, the object will also appear automatically if the e-invoice itself did not have such a cost object included in the message that exactly matches the company's cost objects.
 In this case, the object on the message overrides the cost object behind the vendor.

 Saving vendor's bank account information